 How to act

 You should only buy a vehicle from the owner entered in the register.
 This avoids problems related to ownership, motor vehicle liability insurance and vehicle tax.
 As the buyer you can insist that the seller register the vehicle in their own name before the deal.

 You must not drive a vehicle that has been decommissioned (External link) before is has been commissioned (External link) for use on the road.
 Even if it is fitted with registration plates, the vehicle may still have been decommissioned.
 The consequence of using a vehicle that has been decommissioned is a tax surcharge of at least 1,000 Euros.

 A certificate is a digital code that is valid for two weeks.
 You can use it to register the vehicle to yourself using Traficom’s or your insurance company's electronic service (External link), or at a registration office.

 You can use certificate of transfer as a deed of sale or certificate of transfer of ownership.
 Keep the certificate of transfer in case of any possible disagreements.

 If the vehicle has been commissioned, motor vehicle liability insurance is a prerequisite for registering a change of owner .
-Take out car insurance within 7 working days after the transaction.
+Take out car insurance within 7 calendar days after the transaction.

 Insurance companies’ services (External link) enable you to insure a car and register a change of owner at the same time.